Philanthropy in Action: Great Problems Seminar Celebration

-Donor and special guests reception in Alden Memorial featuring interactive activities and personal conversations with the faculty and students who benefit from your support.
+Donors, alumni, and special guests will gather for a reception in Alden Memorial featuring interactive activities and personal conversations with the faculty and students who benefit from philanthropic support.

 * Poster presentations will be available starting at 2:30 PM.
-Members of the University Advancement team will be on-hand at 3:30 to welcome donors and special guests.
+Members of the University Advancement team will be on-hand at 3:30 to welcome donors, alumni, and special guests.